nicolasananda/pbp-flutter-lab/README.md

 5. Create a new file in lib called showdata.dart for showing the budget data
 6. Code the files
 7. Add, Commit, Push

+## Assignment 9
+### Can we fetch a JSON data without making a model first?
+If yes, is it better than making a model first?
+Yes, you can retrieve JSON data without previously creating a model.
+From the JSON, we can create a dynamic map and retrieve the values in Python similarly to a dictionary (data[key]).
+However, it is not a good practice because it will be difficult to manage and error-prone because we won't know if a field is missing or if the fields are not what we anticipate.
+Having stated that, it is clear that creating a model first is preferable.

+### Widgets used in this assignment

+ListTile: Used to populate a ListView in Flutter.
+It contains title as well as leading or trailing icons.
+Checkbox: Used to make a clickable checkbox.
+Row: Display widgets in a Row.
+TextButton: It is a simple Button without any border that listens for onPressed and onLongPress gestures.
+FutureBuilder: Widget that builds itself based on the latest snapshot of interaction with a Future.

+### How fetching data from json in flutter works

+In the fetchwatchlist function, which calls the get function by HTTP instances, data is fetched through HTTP.
+The MyWatchlist object list is returned by the function.
+The function will be called by FutureBuilder, who will then await its outcome.
+After the data is fetched, the FutureBuilder returns ListView.builder, which creates ListTiles with the mapped data obtained from the fetchWatchlist function.

+### Implementation
+1. Create watchlist.dart
+2. Create fetchwatchlist.dart
+3. Create detailwatchlist.dart
+4. Create Checkbox for Bonus